pablodecm/phd_thesis/src/101_chapter_1.md

 Section [-@sec:qcd_detail] in more detail.
-The massless and neutral *photon* is the mediator of the electromagnetic force, while instead the massive $Z$, $W^+$ and $W^-$ bosons are exchanged through weak interactions.
+The massless and neutral *photon* is the mediator of the electromagnetic force, while instead the massive $Z$, $W^+$ and $W^-$ bosons mediate weak interactions.
 The last piece in the SM is the *Higgs boson*, the only fundamental known particle with spin 0.
-The Higgs boson is the quantum excitation of the *Higgs field*, which  also couples with other fundamental particles such as the gauge bosons of the weak force, effectively generating their mass trough their interaction.
+The Higgs boson is the quantum excitation of the *Higgs field*, which  also couples with other fundamental particles such as the gauge bosons of the weak force, effectively generating their mass through their interaction.
 The Higgs boson and Higgs field play an essential role in the electroweak symmetry breaking (EWSB) mechanism, which will be discussed in more detail in Section [-@sec:ewsb_higgs].